 Jug trophy and the Open's huge $1.5 million prize.

 2018 will mark the 147th edition of the British Open, which begins on Thursday, July 19 and ends with the final on Sunday, July 22, 2018 at the Carnoustie Golf Links in Angus, Scotland.
 It will be the eight time the Open has been played at Carnoustie, the legendary "toughest golf course in Britain" if not the world.

 2018 British Open US TV schedule all times US Eastern

 7 a.m.-2 p.m.

-In the US, this year marks only the second time that NBC will air the British Open since winning TV rights to the championship from ESPN/ABC.
-Over on cable, the Golf Channel will air the first and second rounds of the tournament while NBC airs the thrid round and final.
+In the US, 2018 marks the third time that NBC will air the British Open since winning TV rights to the championship from ESPN/ABC.
+On cable, the Golf Channel will air the first and second rounds of the tournament while NBC airs the thrid round and final.

 On the Web, check out the complete story including player profiles, memorable pictures, stories, video clips, plus related history and trivia on the world's first and foremost golf championship ...